weizh888/PokeAlarmWiki/Alarm-Configuration.md

 	"gym":{
 		"channel":"Gyms",
 		"title":"Someone  has placed a lure on a Pokestop!", "body":"Better hurry!
-The lure only has <time_left> remaining!."
+The lure only has <time_left> remaining!"
 	}
 }
 ```